Key takeaways

 No credit check

 Cash advance apps don’t conduct a hard or even soft credit check.
-They don’t look at your credit report or report to the credit bureaus.
+Like no credit check loans, they don’t look at your credit report or report to the credit bureaus.
 Instead, they review your bank account transactions and electronic timesheets.
 They’re more interested in when you get paid, how much you’ve earned, and how often your bank account goes negative.
 These factors determine your advance amount, not your credit history.

 Few fees